 Though less common, some individuals find debt forgiveness through local and federal resources and, in rare cases, private companies.
 Debt forgiveness eliminates or drastically reduces your debt once you meet specific qualifications.

 One way to qualify for debt forgiveness is through your job.
 Programs for public service workers like teachers help defer or cancel student loan debt.
 Low-income families may also qualify for mortgage assistance through the Department of Housing and Urban Development.

 Tax debt forgiveness is another possibility through the IRS’ Fresh Start Program.
-Officially known as an “Offer in Compromise,” this program allows you to settle your tax debts for less than you owe based on proven financial hardship.
+Officially known as an “Offer in Compromise,” this program allows you to settle your tax debts for less than what you currently owe based on a proven financial hardship.
 What this basically means is that you offer to pay what you can after applying and providing your financial information to the IRS.